 Of course!
 I love learning how people got into design and arrived at where they are today.
 I was happy to share my story.

-Interested in joining Cameron’s awesome design team?
-Check out these open roles:
+Interested in joining DoorDash’s awesome design team?
+Check out these open roles on our Career Page.

 Please learn more about other leaders at DoorDash:

 Helena Seo — Head of Design

 Sam Lind — Head of Consumer Platform Design

 Erin Strange — Head of New Verticals Design